iceabella/CarND-Unscented-Kalman-Filter-Project/README.md

 # Unscented Kalman Filter Project
-Self-Driving Car Engineer Nanodegree Program
+This is my implementation of the UKF project for Udacity's Self-Driving Car Engineer Nanodegree Program.

+## Project introduction
 In this project an Unscented Kalman Filter is utilized to estimate the state of a moving object of interest with noisy lidar and radar measurements.

 This project involves the Term 2 Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases)